micromaomao/blog/content/text-embeddings/en.md

 ]
 ```

-Now, if the vector produced are just random numbers, this would be pretty much useless (you might as well use sha256).
-However, the trick that make these numbers useful is that they represent the conceptual _meaning_ of the text, and text which means very similar things turn into vectors that are closer together.
+Now, if the vectors produced are just random numbers, this would be pretty much useless (you might as well use sha256).
+However, the trick that makes these numbers useful is that they represent the conceptual _meaning_ of the text, and text which means very similar things turn into vectors that are closer together.
 For example, consider the following 4 sentences:

 1. I like cats.
 2. Cats are adorable!